The Global Ant Biodiversity Informatics (GABI) Project

 The articles are presented by alphabetical order, starting with the last name of the first author.
 If you find some mistakes in name spelling, please let us know and we will try to correct those in the database as they are discovered.
 We apologize in advance for the inconvenience.

-Click here for a complete list of articles used in the GABI Database
+Click here for a list of articles used in the GABI Database (2017 version)

 Many thanks to all the authors who kindly provided articles upon request or sent us directly their latest publications.
 This is greatly appreciated!

 – (2018) New updates about GABI are now presented on the Researchgate page of the project https://www.researchgate.net/project/Global-Ant-Biodiversity-Informatics

 – (July 13th 2015) All the species maps and much more are now available on antmaps.org.
 Check it out for more information on your favorite taxa.

 – (June 2014) The Global Ant Bioinformatics (GABI) database is now alive and over 1.8 million ant records have been compiled!
 Data gathering is still in progress to update the missing papers and add new taxa and taxonomic revisions.